Khunmi/personal-website/_build/html/_sources/book/projects/etl.md

 Future work

-- Getting more comfortable using Ifrastucture as code within my porject such as Terraform
+- Getting more comfortable using Ifrastucture as code within my project such as Terraform
 - Including an orchestartion to make my process more automated such Prefect or Airflow
 - Add more tests
 - Add CI/CD pipeline